irfnhanif/spring-boot-book-catalogue/README.md

 ## Features

 - Add new books to the catalogue
-- Edit book details such as title, author, and genre
+- Edit book details such as title, author, isbn, genre, and total page
+- Change cover image
 - Delete books from the catalogue
-- Search for books by title, author, or genre
 - View a list of all books in the catalogue

 ## Technologies Used